 WashULaw offers US-trained lawyers the opportunity to select a graduate program that best fits their particular academic and professional goals.
-Students can pursue an LLM in negotiation and dispute resolution, described below.
+Students can pursue an LLM with a concentration in negotiation and dispute resolution, described below.
 Students can also pursue an LLM in taxation, an LLM in intellectual property and technology law, or a customized LLM.

-US-Trained LLM in Negotiation & Dispute Resolution
+US-Trained LLM with Concentration in Negotiation & Dispute Resolution

 Today’s lawyers must be versed in negotiation, problem-solving, collaboration, and creative dispute resolution.
 As a long-standing leader in negotiation and dispute resolution (NDR) education, WashULaw is an excellent place to pursue a specialty in this area of law.
-An LLM in NDR prepares practicing lawyers to further their careers as effective and skilled negotiators, advocates, mediators, arbitrators, diplomats, ombudspersons, practitioners, policymakers, and business leaders in local, national, and international arenas.
+An LLM focused o NDR prepares practicing lawyers to further their careers as effective and skilled negotiators, advocates, mediators, arbitrators, diplomats, ombudspersons, practitioners, policymakers, and business leaders in local, national, and international arenas.
 Negotiation and dispute resolution have grown considerably over the past 40 years and are now the primary vehicles for legal dispute resolution in almost every area of legal practice in almost every country in the world.

 WashULaw has a robust NDR Program with an extensive curriculum including courses, seminars, internships, and competitions.
 The university’s top-ranked social work and business schools also offer related NDR courses.